-The Glenfinnan Viaduct All To Myself?
-My Memorable Scottish Adventure!
+The Glenfinnan Viaduct All To Myself

 Over the last year, we all haven’t made many new memories.
 We’ve not had many things happen that we’d like to remember.
 But sometimes memories aren’t planned.
 They aren’t something you do everything in your power to make happen.
 They just happen.
 And that’s something I was recently gifted with.

 I had the Glenfinnan Viaduct all to myself.